jbutcher21/aiclass/docs/senzing_entity_spec.md

 ## Mapping Identifiers

-Some data sources have fields named SSN, DL_NUM, PASSPRT, etc.  This is a simple field name mapping to the appropriate Senzing attribute.

-Other data sources, especially data providers, have a sublist of identifiers with an id_type such as: SSN, PP, VAT, EIN, etc.  When the list is small, you can code this with a case statement.
-When it is large, you may want to consider a mapping table.
+Some data sources have fields named SSN, DL_NUM, PASSPRT, etc.  This is a simple field name mapping to the appropriate Senzing feature.
+Other data sources, especially data providers, have a sublist of identifiers with an identifier type that can be used to determine the appropriate Senzing feature.

+### **Mapping Guidance (for Mapping Identifiers)**

+- When mapping from a source field name, always look for and map the corresponding field that indicates who issued the identifier.
+For example:
+    - country for a passport
+    - state or country for a drivers license
+    - country for a national_id or a tax_id

+- When there is a sublist of identifiers, there may be 3 fields:
+    - an id_type field such as: PASSPORT, DRIVERS_LICENSE, SSN, EIN, TIN, VAT, CEDULA, SIREN, CUI, NIT.
+    - the id_number field
+    - an id_country: can be a country, state or province

+    When id_country is missing, it is likely imbedded in the id_type field which will have values like AUT_PASSPORT and AUT_TIN.
+Always try to determine the country who issued the identifier, although there mignt not be one.
+Especially in the case of organizations such as GLEIF who issue the LEI_NUMBER.

+For various IDs issued by countries, you will find it is either used

+### **Mapping Rules (for Mapping Identifiers)**

+1. **Always** map to PASSPORT, DRLIC, SSN, LEI_NUMBER, etc when the source field or id_type indicates it is one of those.
+2. There are 3 features you can map to when the source field is not one of those.
+They are:
+    1. NATIONAL_ID: Map the id_type to this when it is issued by a country an entity should only have one
+    2. TAX_ID: Map the id_type to this when it is used for tax purposes.
+    3. OTHER_ID: Map the id_type to this when it is issued by some other organization.
+However, do consider adding a new feature for an id_type that is used by a lot of entities.
+That's how we decided to add NPI_NUMBER and LEI_NUMBER to our standard config.

 ## Mapping Relationships